globus-gladier/gladier-patterns-examples-2022/README.md

 ## Production Workflows

-The examples above are intended to be an introduction to the production clients.
+The simplfied examples described above are intended to be an introduction to the production clients.

-In special the examples above to not publish the results into a globus index and don't have an associated portal.
+In particular, they not publish the results into a Globus catalog, and do not have an associated portal.

 Globus-Search and portals can be studied by following the tutorials.
 A good video tutorial can be found [here](https://www.youtube.com/watch?v=IEQtI8VVT3s&ab_channel=Globus)